wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Theory/Simplified Elements/Secondaries/(LS) Heresy.md

 Haeresis (He)

+Eden's Exile (He-Na) (Inscription 3): Scaling channel to the next spell you prepare

-Babel the Skypiercer (Inscription 4): Scaling AoE strike.
+Babel the Skypiercer (Ch-He) (Inscription 4): Scaling AoE strike.
 Channel proportional to unblocked damage

+Chains of Paradise Lost (He) (Inscription 5): Cannot take the channel action for this spell.
+Lock all enemies' buffs/debuffs for scaling turns, and gain scaling ACT slots next turn

 t-Apocryphon en-Johannes